xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 The store administrator must ensure that all the users of the multivendor store/marketplace - including vendors - have the access permissions required to do their work.
 The administrator manages the access permissons using {% link "Roles" ref_38HKdc1f %} (**Users** > **Roles**).
 The addon Multi-vendor introduces the role "Vendor".
 The administrator can edit this role (rename the role / adjust the set of permissions given by the role) or create other vendor related roles.
 See the article {% link "Managing vendor access permissions" ref_0GOeWpB2 %} for details.
 The store administrator should also check and adjust the Privacy and access settings on the {% link "Multi-vendor addon settings page" ref_nFq48dhr %} to specify their preferences as to whether the customers' contact information may be shown to vendors, whether the vendors should have access to global attributes, and whether the vendors should be allowed to work with product ratings and reviews.

-## Step: Do the setup related to vendor onboarding
+## Step 4: Do the setup related to vendor onboarding
 The store administrator must adjust the contents of the vendor registration page through which new sellers will apply for vendor accounts.
 This includes editing the welcome text and adjusting the set of form fields that will have to be completed by prospective vendors.
 See the article {% link "Managing the vendor registration page" ref_41fyOJ9F %} for details.
 The store administrator should also specify which role needs to be assigned to new vendor users by default; this can be done using the setting **Role to assign to new vendor users** on the {% link "Multi-vendor addon settings page" ref_nFq48dhr %}.
 Another important task that should be completed by the store administrator before new vendor users start to log in to the Vendor area is to adjust the onboarding welcome message for new vendors.
 The vendor onboarding message will be displayed on the Vendor area dashboard; this message can be used by the administrator to provide an overview of the steps a new vendor is required to complete before they can start selling or to share any other kind of important information with the vendors.
 The vendor onboarding message can be configured using the **Vendor onboarding welcome message** field on the {% link "Multi-vendor addon settings page" ref_nFq48dhr %}.

-## Step: Check the other addon settings
-early on while configuring a new multivendor X-Cart store Information on how to adjust the Multi-vendor addon settings is available in the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %}.

-## Step 4: Check and adjust Multi-vendor email notifications
+## Step 5: Check and adjust Multi-vendor email notifications
 The store administrator must check the section Email notifications (**Store setup** > **Email notifications**) and adjust the notifications specific to Multi-vendor.
 For more info, see {% link "Managing Multi-vendor email notifications" ref_7DW1NMak %}.

-## Step 5: Get some sellers to join your marketplace as vendors
+## Step 6: Get some sellers to join your marketplace as vendors
 Once the store has been configured to work as a multivendor marketplace, it is time to invite the sellers. the store administrator can add new vendor users by approving vendor registration applications of prospective vendors or by creating new vendor user profiles via the Users section of the store's Admin area.

-## Step 6: Supervise the users
-The store administrator can manage the existing vendor users, including the removal of vendor users, export of vendor information and access to all the information associated with specific vendor profiles.
-See {% link "Managing vendors" ref_6OTbIwfd %} for details.

 ## Step 7: Help vendors with the setup of their catalog
 The store administrator can view and manage any products in the store, including the products created by vendor users.